HomeLatest NewsIndustryKyndryl to invest $2.25 billion in India over next three years, to set up AI Lab in Bengaluru

 IT infrastructure services company Kyndryl on Thursday announced plans to invest $2.25 billion in India over the next three years, as it looks to strengthen its presence in the country and expand its artificial intelligence (AI) initiatives.

-The New York Stock Exchange–listed company said the investment will focus on modernising critical technology infrastructure for enterprises, establishing an AI Lab in Bengaluru and building digital skills among India’s workforce.
+The New York Stock Exchange–listed company said the investment will focus on modernising critical technology infrastructure for enterprises, establishing an AI Innovation Lab in Bengaluru and building digital skills among India’s workforce.

 A top executive said that the company also plans to extend its presence into Tier-2 and Tier-3 cities to tap talent and strengthen local innovation ecosystems.